rapidsai/docs/contributing/code.md

 ### What do I work on?

-__Note:__ If you are have been assigned issues, work on those issues first.
+__Note:__ If you have been assigned issues, work on those issues first.

 For all others: